YANGJUNYAN0715/Computational_Process_Organization_Lab2/README.md

 - 09.05.2022 - 2
   - Add analysis and conclusion in README.md
 - 27.05.2022 - 3
-  - Use the test API provided and modify some functions
+  - Use the test API provided
+  - Modify some functions
+  - Add functions of map and filter with recursion

 ## Design notes